-A THE PARTIES Between: (Name of Building Safety Evaluation Leader, for Local Authority) And: (Name of Person Engaged, and Qualifications) Situation: Location: B SCOPE & NATURE OF THE SERVICES: (Delete those that do not apply) 1) Rapid Assessment of safety of structures as per NZSEE Guidelines 2) Or specify below: C DURATION OF SERVICES: Start Date: until date; or for the maximum period of three days or until the Local Authority notifies the Engineer that the State of Emergency is over (if a shorter duration).
-D Information or Services to be Provided by the local authority: a) The Local Authority will provide the Engineer with means of identification to authorise them to undertake this work; b) The Local Authority will ensure the Engineer has, or is provided with, appropriate safety equipment, and will be supported by at least one other person for safety in the field; c) The Local Authority will ensure the Engineer is provided with standard report forms and signage as required; d) The Local Authority will have procedures in place for tracking deployed engineers; e) The Local Authority will ensure that the Engineer is briefed by the Building Safety Evaluation team as to procedures for this Local Authority; f) The Local Authority will actively advise building owners that specific detailed engineering inspections are to be subsequently and separately arranged by the owners Additional:
+A THE PARTIES Between: (Name of Building Safety Evaluation Leader, for Local Authority) And: (Name of Person Engaged, and Oualifications) Situation: Location: B SCOPE & NATURE OF THE SERVICES: (Delete those that do not apply) 1) Rapid Assessment of safety of structures as per NZSEE Guidelines 2) Or specify below: 2) Of specify below.
+C DURATION OF SERVICES: Start Date: until date; or for the maximum period of three days or until the Local Authority notifies the Engineer that the State of Emergency is over (if a shorter duration).
+D INFORMATION OR SERVICES TO BE PROVIDED BY THE LOCAL AUTHORITY: a) The Local Authority will provide the Engineer with means of identification to authorise them to undertake this work; a) The Local Authority will provide the Engineer with means of identification to authority will ensure the Engineer has, or is provided with, appropriate safety equipment, and will be supported by at least one other person for safety in the field; c) The Local Authority will ensure the Engineer is provided with standard report forms and signage as required; d) The Local Authority will have procedures in place for tracking deployed engineers;e) The Local Authority will ensure that the Engineer is briefed by the Building Safety Evaluation team as to procedures for this Local Authority; f) The Local Authority will actively advise building owners that specific detailed engineering inspections are to be subsequently and separately arranged by the owners ADDITIONAL: